-This week new cannabis legislation was passed in the ACT, making it the first Australian state or territory to give weed the thumbs up.
+The ACT’s new cannabis cultivation and possession laws has now come into effect, making it the first Australian state or territory to give weed the thumbs up.
 But before you start planning a weekend road trip to get baked at Questacon, we have some news for you.
-Lighting up in Canberra isn't going to be easy.
+Lighting up in Canberra isn’t going to be easy.

-The new legislation, which will come into effect on January 31 2020, says people in the ACT will be allowed to possess 50 grams of dried cannabis and two cannabis plants, with a cap of four plants per household.
+The new legislation, which came into effect on January 31 2020, says people in the ACT will be allowed to possess 50 grams of dried cannabis and two cannabis plants, with a cap of four plants per household.

 This is great and all, but the new laws come with quite a few caveats.